 In the Internet era, every giant company knows how important the user’s data is and now, Facebook is one of the companies who are targeting user’s data and information.
 Facebook never miss the opportunities to get the users personal data.
 So as a Market research, Facebook Launch “Study from Facebook” App where users have to install it there smartphone and give access to track the online activities on Facebook.

-This research Program is especially for 18 years old and above users where they get some monthly fixed amount through PayPal.
-This time Facebook doesn’t target teen below 18.
+This research program is especially for 18 years old and above users where they get some monthly fixed amount through PayPal.
+This time Facebook doesn’t target teens below 18.
 To manage all this, Facebook Works with Applause( that tests software and conducts usability feedback research) which manage the registration process, Customer support and

 Providing compensation To Participants.

 Well, this is based on an invitation sent by Facebook itself to join no one can join without the proper invitation.
 Study From Facebook is currently available for Indian and US citizens only.